- 4 brined ham hocks

 - 4 tbsp olive oil

 - Soak the hocks overnight in cold water.

 - Wash the hocks really well, then place them into a deep pan.

 - Fill with cold water and bring to a boil.

 - Simmer for 5 minutes, then taste the water if it is salty, tip off the water and refill; if okay, add a little salt to the water.

 - Turn the heat down until the water is JUST SIMMERING and cook for 15 minutes.

 - Skim off any scum, then add the veg and herbs.

-- Cook for 2 hours 30 minutes, then turn off, cool and chill in their stock.
+- Cook for a further 2 hours 15 minutes, then turn off, cool and chill in their stock.

 - The next day, lift out the chilled hocks and rinse off the jellied stock.